rbisdorff/Digraph3/docSphinx/tutorial.rst

      [0.20 - 0.30[ ['a1004']
      [0.10 - 0.20[ ['a1009', 'a1007']

-Compared with the quartiles rating result, we notice that the six alternatives rated into the third quartile class [0.50 - 0.75[, are now divided up: action a1008 attains the 8th decile class [0.7 - 0.8[, a1006 and a1006 the 7th decile class [06 - 0.7[, and actions a1001, a1005 and a1003 remain in the 6th decile class [0.5-0.6[.
-Of the three lowest rated actions: a1004, a1009 and a1007 in quartile class [0.0 - 0.25[, a1004 is rated in the third  decile class [0.2 - 0.3[ and a1009 and a1007 in [0.1 - 0.2[.
+Compared with the quartiles rating result, we notice that the six alternatives rated into the third quartile class [0.50 - 0.75[, are now divided up: action *a1008* attains the 8th decile class [0.7 - 0.8[, actions *a1006* and *a1005* the 7th decile class [06 - 0.7[, and actions *a1001*, *a1010* and *a1003* remain in the 6th decile class [0.5-0.6[.
+Of the three lowest [0.0 - 0.25[ rated actions: *a1004*, *a1009* and *a1007*, *a1004* is rated in the third decile class [0.2 - 0.3[, and *a1009* and *a1007* in [0.1 - 0.2[.

-The corresponding rating heatmap conveniently illustrates this more precise rating result:
+The corresponding rating heatmap browser view may conveniently illustrate this preciser deciles rating result:
-    >>> nqr1.showHTMLRatingHeatmap(pageTitle='Heat map of the ratings',\
+    >>> nqr1.showHTMLRatingHeatmap(pageTitle='Heat map of the deciles rating',\
     ...                            colorLevels=5,Correlations=True)

 .. image:: exampleIncRatDigraphTutBis.png
-    :alt: usage example of Normed Quantiles Rating Digraph
+    :alt: usage example of Normed Feciles Rating Digraph
     :width: 550 px
     :align: center